storemydata/project-landing-page/README.md

-This is a Landing Page Project as part of the curriculum
+This is a Landing Page Project as part of the Odin curriculum